cwtuan/smart-json/README.md

 ## Comma
-- Arrays may have a single trailing comma.
+- Arrays having a single trailing comma are allowed.
-- Objects may have a single trailing comma.
+- Objects having a single trailing comma are allowed.
 - Missing comma in object is allowed.

 ```js